Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 - Post-procedure recovery: KLOW fits better than GLOW when inflammation is the limiting layer.

-- Hair shedding during GLP-1 use or hard cuts: fix the deficit first.
-Add topical GHK-Cu or AHK-Cu and minoxidil for scalp-local support; do not treat GH peptides as the default hair answer.
+- Hair shedding during GLP-1 use or hard cuts: the deficit is the first lever.
+Scalp-local support runs on topical GHK-Cu or AHK-Cu and minoxidil; GH peptides are not the default hair answer.

-- Photoprotection / tanning: pair skin quality with melanocortin strategy carefully; no one wants deeper pigment with irritated skin.
+- Photoprotection / tanning: skin quality and a melanocortin strategy pair only carefully, since deeper pigment on irritated skin is the wrong trade.

 Related: GLOW and KLOW · GLOW Calculator · KLOW Calculator